Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Behaviour for high genus

-We recall that for all sufficiently large $g$, the restricted surface $\Theta_g\cap T_r$ has one connected component $Q_g$ which has full genus $g$.
-Moreover, Lemma \ref{lem:genus} implies that once all the boundary components of $Q_g$ are closed up $C_{g+1}$-equivariantly by topological discs, the resulting surface intersects the vertical axis $\xi_0$ exactly $4$ times.
-This implies that $Q_g$ has exactly $4$ boundary components on $\partial T_r$ which wind around $\xi_0$.
-If $\Theta_g\cap T_r$ has another connected component $Q_g'$ for infinitely many $g$ along our subsequence, then necessarily $\genus(Q_g')=0$ and \cite[Theorem 1.1]{White2018} implies that $\{Q_g'\}_{g}$ converges smoothly as $g\to\infty$ away from a discrete set.
+In order to make Corollary \ref{cor:genus} applicable, we introduce the convex hull $\tilde{T_r}$ of $T_r$.
+As in the proof of Claim 3 we can show that for all sufficiently large $g$, the restricted surface $\Theta_g\cap\tilde{T_r}$ has one connected component $Q_g$ which has full genus $g$.
+Moreover, Lemma \ref{lem:genus} implies that once all the boundary components of $Q_g$ are closed up $\Z_{g+1}$-equivariantly by topological discs (cf.~proof of Corollary~\ref{cor:genus}), the resulting surface intersects the vertical axis $\xi_0$ exactly $4$ times.
+One of these intersections is located in the origin; thus $Q_g$ has at most $3$ boundary components on $\partial\tilde{T}_r$ which wind around $\xi_0$.
+If $\Theta_g\cap\tilde{T}_r$ has another connected component $Q_g'$ for infinitely many $g$ along our subsequence, then necessarily $\genus(Q_g')=0$ and \cite[Theorem 1.1]{White2018} implies that $\{Q_g'\}_{g}$ converges smoothly as $g\to\infty$ away from a discrete set.
 In particular, the limit cannot be singular along $c$.
 This however contradicts our choice of $r$.
-Consequently, $\Theta_\infty\cap T_r$ also has exactly $4$ boundary components on $\partial T_r$ the same as $Q_g$.
+Consequently, $\Theta_\infty\cap\tilde{T}_r$ also has at most $3$ boundary components on $\partial\tilde{T}_r$ which wind around $\xi_0$.
+Therefore, $\Theta_\infty\cap (T_r\setminus T_\varepsilon)$ has at most $4$ and hence exactly $4$ connected components.

 It remains to prove the orthogonality along $c$.
 We recall that $\Theta_\infty$ is a stationary varifold in Gaußian space whose support is given by the union $P\cup S$, where $P$ is the horizontal plane and where the connected components of $S\setminus P$ are minimal surfaces of Gaußian space with boundary $c$.
 The blow-up of $\Theta_\infty$ around $x_0\in c$ is a stationary varifold $W$ in Euclidean space.
 Since $\Theta_\infty$ is rotationally symmetric and invariant under the rotation of angle $\pi$ around the axis through $x_0$ and the origin, we have that $W=X\times\R$.
 The argument above shows that the profile $X$ consists of exactly $4$ rays $\xi_+,\zeta_+,\xi_-,\zeta_-$ emerging from the origin $x_0$.
 The rays $\xi_{\pm}$ corresponding to the horizontal plane $P$ form a straight line $\xi$ as shown in Figure~\ref{fig:blowup}.
-Stationarity implies that the configuration must be balanced, i.\,e. the union of the remaining two rays $\zeta_{\pm}$ must again form a straight line $\zeta$.
+Stationarity implies that the configuration must be balanced, i.\,e.~the union of the remaining two rays $\zeta_{\pm}$ must again form a straight line $\zeta$.
 Since $X$ is symmetric with respect to $\xi$, the intersection of $\xi$ with $\zeta$ must be orthogonal.

 Therefore, the intersection of $S$ with $P$ is orthogonal.
 Hence, $S$ is of class $C^1$ across $P$.
 Standard regularity theory yields that $S$ is in fact a smooth, embedded self-shrinker without boundary. \end{proof}